EllieD33/beauty-haul-generator/README.md

 - Penalise products with consistently negative feedback

 This would involve scraping or importing review data and performing text classification or sentiment analysis using tools like NLTK, spaCy, or TextBlob.

+### 💡 Other features on our roadmap include:
+- **User Login System:** Enable users to save/update preferences and revisit routines.
+- **API Data Caching:** Improve performance and reduce API calls.
+- **DB Caching:** Return past recommendations when identical inputs are detected.
+- **Refined Logic:** Allow product rejection and regeneration of specific items, not the whole haul.
+- **Enhanced UI/UX:** Potential GUI or web-based interface in future phases.
+- **Migration to a full database:** E.g., MySQL, PostgreSQL, or Firebase.
+Enabling more complex queries, user authentication, and integration with a future web frontend.

 ---